(Editor’s note: This post was last updated Jan. 28, 2022)

 While Boulevard remains king–it opened a spacious Beer Hall as its new throne room in 2016 and now sells its beers nationwide–it’s inspired a golden age of microbreweries in greater downtown.

-Eight have opened within the past couple years with more on the way.
-The East Crossroads is the cozy, walkable core with a half-dozen brewers, but there are outposts well worth sampling in the West Bottoms and River Market too.
+Eleven have opened within the past couple years.
+The East Crossroads is the cozy, walkable core with eight brewers, but there are outposts well worth sampling in the West Bottoms and River Market too.

 Where to start?